 Full-Time Study.

 GSBS semesters are 15 weeks (45 contact hours for a 3 semester-credit-hour course).
 The general rule is that a student may not earn more than 1 hour of credit for each week of the enrollment period.
 Any exceptions to this rule must have the prior approval of the GSBS Office.
-Normal full-time enrollment varies between 9 and 13 hours for doctoral students and 9 and 16 hours for Masters and temporary students during the regular semester.
-The minimum enrollment for full-time graduate status is 9 hours per semester.
-Full-time enrollment for the summer term is 6 hours.
-Normally, the maximum allowable number of hours per semester is 13 for doctoral students, 16 for Masters and temporary students, and 6 in the summer term.
 Students on fellowships, assistantships, or other appointments designed for the support of graduate study must meet full-time enrollment requirements each semester.
+The following table details full-time registration requirements for doctoral, masters, and temporary students.